THOMASELOVE/431-classes-2026/class03/README.md

 1. Don't forget to complete the [Minute Paper after Class 3](https://tinyurl.com/431-2026-minute-03) by noon Wednesday 2026-09-02.
 2. [Lab 1](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab1) is due next Wednesday 2026-09-09 at noon.
 3. If you did not receive the 431 Student Email List Test for 2026 where you wanted to get it, **speak with me or email me** now.
-4. Details still not resolved as of 9:30 AM Monday:
+4. Details still not resolved as of 1:30 PM Monday:
     - **Kimberly Lin** and **Luka Mitar** need to resolve their enrollment (and record the pronunciation of their full names to SIS, too.)
     - **Enysah Roberts** needs to re-record her first and last name at SIS.